F. L. Lucas: Poems

 The inclusion of 'Beleaguered Cities' (1929) in various mid-twentieth century anthologies of English verse made it probably Lucas's best-known poem.
 Others that have gained currency through anthologies include 'The Destined Hour' (1953), a re-telling in verse of the old 'appointment in Samarra' fable, and 'Spain 1809', the story of a village woman's courage during the French occupation in the Peninsular War.
-His most ambitious poem was Ariadne (1932), an epic re-working of the Labyrinth myth, extracts from which were read on the BBC Home Service in 1934.
+The romantic lyric, 'Her answer, in after years' (1935), is a nostalgic look back at his travels.
+His most ambitious poem was Ariadne (1932), an epic re-working, in the light of modern psychology, of the Labyrinth myth, with the Minotaur a sadistic Minos in a bull-mask.
+Extracts from the poem were read on the BBC Home Service in 1934.

-Plays
+Drama

 Lucas's most successful play was the thriller Land's End (1935), set in Cornwall in the mid-1930s (Westminster Theatre, February–March 1938, 29 performances, with Cathleen Nesbitt, Cecil Trouncer and Alan Napier among the cast).
 One of Paul Scofield's earliest roles was in the Birmingham Rep's revival of the play in March–April 1945.
 Lucas's radio play The Siren was first broadcast on the BBC Third Programme in 1948, with Catherine Lacey, Frith Banbury and Deryck Guyler in the cast; a second production followed on the Home Service in 1949, with Cathleen Nesbitt and Hugh Burden.
 The play dramatises George Sand's amorous escapades in Paris and Italy with Alfred de Musset and Dr. Pietro Pagello – the subject of the 1999 film Les Enfants du Siècle.
 His political drama The Bear Dances: A Play in Three Acts was the first dramatisation of the Soviets on London's West-end stage (Garrick Theatre, 1932, with Elena Miramova, Abraham Sofaer and Olga Lindo).
 This play, though it closed early in London, was revived by various repertory theatres in the North of England in the later 1930s.
 It was an attempt at ideological disinfectant, written at a time when Cambridge University (in Lucas's words) "grew full of very green young men going very Red".